o3de/o3de.org/content/docs/userguide/set-input-number-node.md

+description: ' Use the Set Input Number node in the &ALYlong; &script-canvas; editor to set the value of a procedural material input parameter as a number. '
+slug: set-input-number-node
+title: Set Input Number
+---
 # Set Input Number<a name="set-input-number-node"></a>

 Sets the value of an input parameter as a number\.
 You can use this node with the `Float1` and `Integer1` substance data types\.